-Celebrate fall and the Persian holiday, Mehregan, with Persian Butternut Squash Stew (Khoresht Kadoo), made with yellow split peas and dried sour plums.
+Celebrate fall and the Persian holiday, Mehregan, with Persian Squash Stew (Khoresht Kadoo), made with butternut squash, yellow split peas and dried sour plums.

 We may not be feeling it here in San Diego, but Autumn is here.
 In most parts of the Northern hemisphere, the weather is starting to cool and the trees are showing off their spectrum of colors.
 In San Diego, we typically get a final surge of heat before any of the cool temps arrive.

 Well, I was in Idaho last week with the Idaho Potato Commission (more on that in the coming weeks) where I was immersed in fall-like weather and I fell in love with the luscious landscape and brilliant trees.

 Autumn is also special for Iranians.
 Jashn-e Mehregan, is an important holiday amongst Persians, second in significance only to the Persian New Year, Norooz.
 It is traditionally held during the first six days of autumn, celebrating the Autumn Equinox.